-Technology and implementation experts with industry experience
+Technical experts with industrial experience

 At TARGUS, implementation is part of our DNA: Targonauts are not content with creating clever charts and presentations or just making recommendations to management.
 Together with the customer, they also implement the ideas and improvement concepts in the factory walls – if necessary, on site at their suppliers – until everything works according to plan.